Musician Guide¶

 Decide whether any snapshots should be ignored.

-Warning: Keep the original Helix file until you have listened to the adjusted file on the Helix.
+Warning: Keep the original processor file until you have listened to the adjusted file on the device.

 Choosing A Reference DI¶